botfront/botfront/botfront/docs/guide/rasa/nlu/training.md

 ## Spelling errors

 Spelling errors can affect both entity extraction and intent classification.
-We have seen above how gazettes can help with typos in entities but we were also lucky that it worked so well with only a few examples.
+We have seen above how gazettes can help with typos in entities but we were also lucky that it worked well with only a few examples.
 ::: tip
 **Your data set must reflect how users talk to your bot.**\
 If your users do spelling mistakes, then your training data should have some too.